project-alice-assistant/docs/docs/setup/wakeword.md

-# Wakeword
+---
+title: 'Hotword and wakeword'
+sidebarDepth: 3
+---

 There are two types of wakewords for Alice.
-The global wakewords, that work for everybody, and are preinstalled.
-And the personal wakewords, that only work for one person and are individually created in runtime.
+The :hotword:, that works for everybody, and are preinstalled, and the personal :wakeword:wakewords:, that only work for one person and are individually created in runtime.

-## Global wakeword
+## Hotword
-At the moment following global wakewords are supported:
+At the moment following :hotword:hotwords: are supported:
 - "Hey Snips"

-This is subject to change and will be replaced when multiple wakeword engines are supported.
+This is subject to change and will be replaced when multiple :wakeword: engines are supported.

-## Personal wakeword
+## Wakeword
-The personal wakeword is created after a new user is registered for Alice.
+The personal :wakeword: is created after a new user is registered for Alice.
 This can be right after her start for the first user, or when you add in a new user later on.
-When you decide to not add a wakeword at the start, you (currently) have two ways to add it later on.
+If you decide not to add a :wakeword: at the start, you (currently) have two ways to add it later on.

 ### Reset everything
-Delete all memory of Alice and start over with the user creation of the Admin.
+Delete all memory of Alice and start over with the user creation of the admin user.
 This way is only recommended when you just created your instance of Alice.

 ```Batchfile